preraksemwal/Supermarket/Project Description.md

 -> It is valid only if the cost after discounts and taxes is ≥ 50000 -> It offers a discount of 50%, up to Rs.
 10000

-Note: As this is an interactive simulator, we will also be handling exception cases like- invalid item code, invalid coupon code, the invalid format of entering order details based on the type of customer.
+**Note**: As this is an interactive simulator, we will also be handling exception cases like- invalid item code, invalid coupon code, the invalid format of entering order details based on the type of customer.

 " **Run the simulator to visit one of the best supermarkets and buy some stuff.
 Do not forget to use the coupon.
 Happy shopping!**__ "